onnx/onnx/README.md

 git submodule update --init --recursive

 # Set environment variables to find protobuf and turn off static linking of ONNX to runtime library.
-# even better option is to add it to user\system PATH so this step can be performed only once.
+# Even better option is to add it to user\system PATH so this step can be performed only once.
 # For more details check https://docs.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=vs-2017
 set PATH=<protobuf_install_dir>\bin;%PATH%
 set USE_MSVC_STATIC_RUNTIME=0

+# Optional : Set environment variable `ONNX_ML=1` for onnx-ml

 # Build ONNX
 python setup.py install